Imagine at 50: why John Lennon's song is more than just a peace anthem

 When Lennon played the Red Mole team his new song, they were complimentary.
-Produced by the legendary Phil Spector, the song's simple piano motif is accompanied by beautiful strings and a video that shows the singer sat in his all-white front room as Yoko looks on.
+Produced by the legendary (but notoriously volatile) Phil Spector, the song's simple piano motif is accompanied by a video that shows the singer sat in his all-white front room as Yoko looks on.

 However, the former Beatle felt that he needed to go further with his message.
 The very next single he wrote was the more direct Power To The People.